hilbert/hilbert-docker-images/mywebapp/README.md

 # Step-by-step Dockerization of web browser (kiosk) together with heartbeat JS library and sample .html file using it:

-* 1. create new sub-folder: `/mywebapp/` (the resulting image will be named `malex984/dockapp:mywebapp`)
+* Create new sub-folder: `/mywebapp/` (the resulting image will be named `malex984/dockapp:mywebapp`)

-* 2. Specify the base image and your resources in a custom `Dockerfile`:
+* Specify the base image and your resources in a custom `Dockerfile`:

 ```
 FROM malex984/dockapp:kiosk # Base docker image with Web Browser
 RUN mkdir -p /usr/local/src/mywebapp # New folder for resources
 COPY test_heartbeatjs.html hb.js /usr/local/src/mywebapp/ # copy local files into docker image
 ```

-* 3. Specify how to execute the resulting docker image in `docker-compose.yml`
+* Specify how to execute the resulting docker image in `docker-compose.yml`

 ```
 version: '2.0'
 services: